hdShang/arxiv-daily/docs/cs-CV/2025-10-15/papers/251013276v1-mmlongcite-a-benchmark-for-evaluating-fidelity-of-long-context-visio.md

 ---
 layout: default
-title: MMLongCite: A Benchmark for Evaluating Fidelity of Long-Context Vision-Language Models
+title: "MMLongCite: A Benchmark for Evaluating Fidelity of Long-Context Vision-Language Models"
 ---

 # MMLongCite: A Benchmark for Evaluating Fidelity of Long-Context Vision-Language Models